-It used to be thought that it was almost impossible for the average aquarist with a reef tank to keep many corals in a healthy state.
-With the advancements in both the science and technology over the past decade, it is now possible to keep corals in the home aquarium successfully.
-Due largely to their lower lighting requirements, soft corals, such as Mushrooms were among the first corals to yield good results in the home aquarium.
+It was once thought to be impossible for the average aquarist with a reef tank to keep many corals in a healthy state.
+With the advancements in both science and technology over the past decade, it is now possible to keep corals in the home aquarium successfully.
+Owing largely to their lower lighting requirements, soft corals, such as Mushrooms were among the first to yield good results.
 As aquarium lighting improved and the understanding of what corals require, many small polyp stony (SPS) and large polyp stony (LPS) corals were added to the list of successfully kept corals.

 As a result of the number and variety of corals being kept by hobbyists, "fragging" or fragmenting corals quickly became a popular method for reproducing corals on a fairly large scale.
 "Frag swaps" sprang up like yard sales and the number of corals moving from one aquarium to another grew rapidly.
 Unfortunately, the number of parasites and other pests that destroy corals grew even more rapidly.
 Chief among these unwanted hitchhikers that affect corals are the Rust Brown Flatworm and the Acropora Eating Flatworm.

 Rust Brown Flatworm

-The Rust Brown Flatworm is the most common flatworm found in home aquariums.
-It is rust, brown or tan in color with a bright red dot about three-quarters of the way down its body and will reach a size of about 1/4".
+The Rust Brown Flatworm (Convolutriloba retrogemma) is the most common flatworm found in home aquariums.
+It is rust, brown, or tan in color with a bright red dot about three-quarters of the way down its body and will reach a size of about 1/4".
 They are oval and somewhat elongated with two tail-like appendages.
-It has been identified as Convolutriloba retrogemma and reproduces rapidly in nutrient-rich marine aquariums.
-In high concentrations on a coral's surface, these flatworms can actually keep adequate light from reaching the corals, thereby "starving" the coral.
+It reproduces rapidly in nutrient-rich marine aquariums.
+In high concentrations on a coral's surface, these flatworms can actually keep adequate light from reaching the corals, effectively starving the coral.
 Some believe that this flatworm also consumes the resident zooxanthellae on the coral's surface.
 This flatworm is normally found in areas of the aquarium with low water movement and can be seen on the surface of the corals.